Is Sublocade The Same As Suboxone? What To Know

 Above, you can see that there are a lot of differences and similarities between the two medications.
 The most apparent difference is the composition.

-Suboxone contains both buprenorphine and naloxone, where Sublocade only contains buprenorphine.
+Suboxone contains both buprenorphine and naloxone, whereas Sublocade only contains buprenorphine.
 Naloxone blocks the effects of opioids, which ultimately helps people get over their addiction with fewer side effects.

 Suboxone is a medication that requires a daily dose.